Nick Maton Player Props: Tigers vs. White Sox

-On Sunday, Nick Maton (.394 on-base percentage in past 10 games, 123 points above season-long percentage) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 1:40 PM ET.
+Nick Maton -- with a slugging percentage of .381 in his past 10 games, including one home run -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the hill, on June 2 at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the White Sox.

 Nick Maton Game Info & Props vs. the White Sox